McCarthyCode/Pharmasseuse/README.md

 ## Installation

-Make sure `python3` and `pip3` are installed on your system and install `dateutil` and `virtualenv`.
+Make sure `python3` and `pip3` are installed on your system and install `virtualenv`.

-    $ sudo apt install -y python3 python3-pip && pip3 install python-dateutil virtualenv
+    $ sudo apt install -y python3 python3-pip && pip3 install virtualenv

 In the project's root directory, run the following to create a new virtual environment.